 Did you slip and fall on another person’s property?
 Was it due to the negligent actions of the owner, an employee, or someone else?
 If so, you might be entitled to compensation for your medical bills, lost wages, and the suffering you had to endure.
-The Newport Beach personal injury attorneys at OnderLaw, LLC have extensive experience helping clients pursue legal action through injury claims and lawsuits.
+The Newport Beach personal injury attorneys at OnderLaw have extensive experience helping clients pursue legal action through injury claims and lawsuits.

 Despite the fact that there are numerous laws and guidelines in place to help ensure that stores, hotels, restaurants, museums, and other properties remain safe for visitors and passersby, serious slip and fall accidents happen every day.

 When a property owner does not properly maintain their property, remove hazards, or provide adequate warning of potential dangers, they may be held liable for the injuries you suffer as a result.
 Whether you fell on a wet floor or fell down a poorly lit stairwell, you deserve to hold the at-fault party accountable for your injuries and losses.

 At OnderLaw, we have the experience necessary to handle all aspects of your case and aggressively fight for justice for you.
 Call us for a free consultation with one of our Newport Beach slip and fall lawyers.